-Ref Title Respondent's Initials Organisation Question Comments Officer Response moving into the area, now we are post pandemic and early Brexit, those figures will have changed, I suspect dramatically.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response - moving into the area, now we are post pandemic and early Brexit, those figures will have changed, I suspect dramatically.
 11 Option 3.
 Noted.
 13 Yes.
 Noted.
 14 Yes.
 Noted.
 15 Any development which removes established trees or Noted. destroys countryside or greenbelt should be planting trees and including meadows for insects.
 16 Considers a tree planting target the least NBBC can do.
 Noted.
 17 Option 3.
 Noted.
 19 Option B. Noted.
 20 Probably.
 Noted.
 21 As above.
 Noted.
 22 Only opinion on transport is on buses.
-The bus services need The Borough Plan review seeks to ensure that mor improving. modes of travel are accessible, and development is appropriate places to reduce the need to travel.
+The bus services need The Borough Plan review seeks to ensure that more sustainable improving. modes of travel are accessible, and development is located in the appropriate places to reduce the need to travel.
 23 More biodiversity.
 Wildlife in local area declining.
-Climate Noted. and biodiversity should be a priority in the Council's 24 development plans.
-Commont noted 24 Yes great idea to have codes, the borough need more beauty.
-Comment noted.
+Climate Noted. and biodiversity should be a priority in the Council's development plans.
+24 Yes great idea to have codes, the borough need more Comment noted. beauty.
 25 Probably.
 Noted.
-26 Open spaces and parks, currently the existing ones outside This comment has been noted and will be consider 20 of the town centres are horribly neglected and out of date. stage of the Borough Plan review.
-They are so important but I do not think the existing one stage of the borough har review. meet the diverse needs of residents.
+26 Open spaces and parks, currently the existing ones outside This comment has been noted and will be considered at the next of the town centres are horribly neglected and out of date. stage of the Borough Plan review.
+They are so important but I do not think the existing one meet the diverse needs of residents.
 Perhaps a separate consultation on improving existing and future open spaces would be of use.
 60 AH Coventry and 1 The plan period of 15 years is in line with the minimum Comments noted.
 Warwickshir specified under the National Planning Policy Framework and e Clinical therefore is acceptable to the CCG because the anticipated Commissioni growth is not such that new settlements will be created. ng Group 2 The CCG recognises that it is appropriate to undertake an Comments noted.
 (CCG) immediate review of the adopted Borough Plan following the publication of the updated National Planning Policy Framework (NPPF) to provide assurance that the adopted plan is in line with the latest updated NPPF guidance.
-3 The CCG requests that the associated health and wellbeing Comments are noted and a new evidence base wil strategy and associated evidence base is considered.
-In commissioned as part of the later stages of the Bo addition the NHS Long Term Plan has set a clear future review process. direction of travel for the NHS in England and building on the national strategic aims outlined within Five Year Forward View and General Practice Forward View places strong emphasis on the need to expand and strengthen primary and wider out-of hospital care.
-Development (including community and health infrastructure) that supports innovations in patient care, increased use of technology and integration of health, wellbeing and wider community services to develop community wellbeing and cohesion is services to develop community weineling and conesion is
+3 The CCG requests that the associated health and wellbeing Comments are noted and a new evidence base will be strategy and associated evidence base is considered.
+In commissioned as part of the later stages of the Borough Plan addition the NHS Long Term Plan has set a clear future review process. direction of travel for the NHS in England and building on the national strategic aims outlined within Five Year Forward View and General Practice Forward View places strong emphasis on the need to expand and strengthen primary and wider out-of hospital care.
+Development (including community and health infrastructure) that supports innovations in patient care, increased use of technology and integration of health, wellbeing and wider community services to develop community wellbeing and cohesion is